writerror/writerror/_posts/2018-01-18-drawing-first-blood.md

 as I develops.
 To Utopians, one of the most threatening qualities of Stirner’s negation is that he has no interest in supplying a substitute structure for that which he seeks to terminate.
-(It’s difficult for the idealistmindto grasp the concept of negation for negation’s sake, or to appreciate Stirner's radical negation as at once a splendid affirmation — of free life!)
+(It’s difficult for the idealist mind to grasp the concept of negation for negation’s sake, or to appreciate Stirner's radical negation as at once a splendid affirmation — of free life!)
 More alarmingly, Stirner divulges the selfish and hollow foundation of all humanitarian movements — the predatory, greedy,